 Core Areas of Research Interest

-- Health workforce training & retention with an emphasis on patient-centered care.
+- Health workforce training & retention with an emphasis on patient-centred care.

 - Improving health and well-being of rural and regional communities including indigenous communities.